PrashantSakre/text-modifier/Readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE [LICENSE](https://duckduckgo.com "License") file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/PrashantSakre/text-handler/blob/main/LICENSE "License") file for details.